xcodebeta/SpringRestApi/README.md

 **NOTE 1: Commands and file paths in this documentation are relative to the project root unless otherwise specified.**

-This starter kit is meant to help quickly get projects up and running for developers.
+This starter kit is an example of the systems we use at BlueSpurs.
 We want to avoid time spent setting up environments and worrying about boilerplate.
 The goals are:

 - Reduce project start-up friction.
 - Introduce a common base for all projects.